Does Biotin Cause Acne?

 Hey hey!
 Want to help your skin?
 Seems only natural to snag those “Hair, Skin, and Nails” vitamins you’ve seen at CVS.
 Please don’t- if you have acne-prone skin this will make things go south very quickly for you.

 This leads to blackheads, comedones, and visible acne.
 Biotin often causes cystic acne because that clog then gets further buried by the fast-growing skin around it.
-If you’ve ever had a cyst you know the experience of knowing that there is a clog buried under the skin that cannot even be seen.
+If you’ve ever had a cyst you know the experience of knowing that there is a feeling of having a clog buried under the skin that cannot even be seen.
 Cystic acne like this is terrible because it’s painful and is extremely hard to treat.

-PRO TIP: Ice pack to reduce swelling and grab a sulfur spot treatment!
+PRO TIP: Ice pack to reduce swelling and grab a sulfur spot treatment

 Biotin is a water-soluble B-vitamin, it’s B7 to be specific.
 Thankfully it’s water-soluble so we can flush out the abundance fairly quickly, unlike excessive Vitamin D which gets stored in our fat cells and takes a bit longer to excrete.

-It’s critical to note that supplements have side effects too; the additional side effect of taking a supplement like this is that it competes with and distorts the receptor activity for other B-vitamins, like B5 (Pantothenic acid) which is crucial for skin and adrenal health.
+It’s critical to note that biotin supplements have side effects too; the additional side effect of taking a biotin supplement like this is that it competes with and distorts the receptor activity for other B-vitamins, like B5 (Pantothenic acid) which is crucial for skin and adrenal health.

 If you are acne prone, here is what you can take instead of Biotin: